vincentwong2188/Blind-Auction/README.md

 ##### 2.3.2 Reveal Phase
 The **Reveal Phase** allows the user to reveal all the bids they made during the Bidding Phase.
 Users have to reveal every single bid they made, **including** the fake ones, to verify and ensure they cannot selectively reveal certain bids.
 Users also only have 1 try to reveal their bids.
 Any subsequently reveals or wrong reveals will invalidate their bids.
 This is to ensure that no user can selectively reveal their bids, which would have resulted in an unfair auction that isn't truly blind, since the user would only reveal their lowest bid, selectively revealling the higher bids when they realised that they are losing the auction.
 This security flaw is thus prevented by only allowing the user to reveal **once**.

-Using the aforementioned user in the Bidding Phase above as an example of what to input during the reveal phase:
+Using the aforementioned user in the Bidding Phase above as an example of what to input during the Reveal Phase:
 * **Bid Values**: 1, 20
 * **Real Booleans**: True, False
 * **Secret Values**: secretvalue, secretvalue2